How To Apply

 (4) Statement of commitment.
 We require a signed and scanned statement of commitment to come to UCLA for at least one full quarter.
 Please list your arrival and departure dates, as well as the title of the position which you’re applying (e.g., Visiting Graduate Researcher, Visiting Researcher, Visiting Project Scientist).
 This document should be on official letterhead.

-Applications may be sent electronically via email to our CLIC Coordinator at clic@ucla.edu or in paper form to:
+Applications may be sent electronically via email to our CLIC Coordinator at clic@ucla.edu.
+Please write “Application to the CLIC visitors program” in the email subject.

 Visa Information